 A service member in the 22% federal tax bracket receiving $2,000/month in BAH keeps all $2,000 for housing.
 A civilian earning $2,000/month in gross wages keeps approximately $1,560 after federal income tax (22% bracket) — before state taxes.
 To generate $2,000 in after-tax housing money, that civilian needs to earn roughly $2,564/month.

-Note: BAH is excluded from federal taxable income and most state taxable income — but state tax treatment varies.
-The tax-equivalent calculation above applies to federal income tax only.
+Note: This is a simplified federal-income-tax comparison.
+A full civilian-equivalent calculation may also factor in payroll taxes, state income tax, deductions, and filing status.
+BAH is excluded from federal taxable income and most state taxable income — but state tax treatment varies.
 See the Military Tax Advantages by State post for state-specific details.

 What BAH covers at different duty stations

-BAH is set to cover the median rental cost for your grade and dependency status at your duty station.
+BAH is based on local rental housing costs, utilities, pay grade, and dependency status.
+It is designed to offset typical housing costs, not guarantee that every member's full housing cost is covered.
 Buying with a VA loan changes the comparison — instead of matching BAH to a rental, you're matching it to a mortgage payment.

 A framework for thinking about coverage: